mdppml/TEA/README.md

 * **ATTACK/**: Core implementation and a detailed Jupyter notebook tutorial (`ATTACK/tutorial.ipynb`).
 * **ILSVRC2012\_val\_pairs/**: Five example image pairs from the ImageNet validation dataset used for the notebook tutorial.
+* **dataset_mappings/**: .txt files specifying the source–target image pairs for each dataset, exactly matching the pairs used in the experiments reported in the paper.

 ## Citation